martin0258/university-research/thesis/thesis.md

 Our data set contains 8 weekly Idol dramas broadcasting in Taiwan.
 They are so-called Nielsen ratings, which is the most frequently used ratings in TV industry.
 Normally, the ratings are only available for Nielsen’s customers.
 Fortunately, some of them are announced in news and organized into Wikipedia, which is the case of all the dramas in our data set.

-Simple data analysis results are presented via Table 1 and Figure 1 – 2.
+Simple data analysis results are presented via Table 1, Figure 1 and Figure 2.
 From the time series plot (Figure 1), the following things are observed:

 -   D2 and D7 have clear increasing trend, while all the others don’t have any obvious increasing or decreasing trend.